-Chop the veggies and apples to the size you prefer (we do large chunks), place in your dutch oven around the chicken, add spices and cover with water.
+Chop the veggies and apples to the size you prefer and place around the chicken.

 Place the lid on your dutch oven, sit in the fire and cover the lid with hot coals.
 Let cook until the chicken is tender and cooked thoroughly.

 Try it.
 Truuuust me.
 It’s ridiculously simple but tastes amazing!